 Date Revision # Reason for Revision May 16, 2018 0 Procedure issued - Information within OP-09 (s.
 3) was originally set out in main body of the Matachewan Drinking Water System Operational Plan (revision 7, dated October 04, 2017).
 New Purpose, Definitions, Procedure, Related Documents and separate Revision History sections.
 Added definitions for Operations Management and Operations Personnel and throughout procedure replaced 'Senior Operations Manager' references with 'Operations Management'.
 Incorporated OCWA's new org structure, including SPC Manager.
 Removed two levels of Top Management (e.g. Facility Level and Corporate level), instead Top Management is only at the facility level and corporate has been moved to Corporate oversight.
 Re-worded QEMS Roles, Responsibilities and Authorities for each position.
 Added QEMS Roles, Responsibilities and Authorities for Mechanic and Data Clerk.
 Jan.
 14, 2019 1 Changed position of mechanic to mechanic/operator, added bullet that an instrumentation technician can act as OIC and removed the position of data clerk.
 Oct.
 08, 2019 2 Added responsibilities and authorities for a Team Lead and removed position of Senior Operator.
+Nov.
+9, 2021 3 Added roles, responsibilities and authorities for a Senior Operator/Mechanic (an operator becomes a Senior Operator if they achieve Class 3 certification), changed the position of Mechanic Operator to Mechanic Lead and updated the positions' roles and responsibilities.
+Updated title for Instrumentation Technician (UPIT) / SCADA Support / Operator.

-QEMS Doc.: OP-09A Rev Date: 2020-09-25 Rev No: 10 Pages: 1 of 2
+QEMS Doc.: OP-09A Rev Date: 2021-11-09